SALKANTAY TREK 4 DAYS TO MACHU PICCHU

 Arrival at Quiswarniyoc Campsite:

-You will arrive at the Quiswarniyoc campsite around 2:00 PM, where a delicious lunch prepared by the cooking team awaits you.
-After lunch, the guide will lead you to your sleeping quarters for some well-deserved rest.
-The afternoon is free from scheduled hikes, allowing you to take short walks and explore the expansive Quiswarniyoc area, enjoying the impressive views of Salkantay Mountain that towers directly in front of the campsite.
-Dinner will be served around 6:00 PM, followed by an informational session about Day 2 of the trek, which involves reaching the trek’s highest point.
+You will reach Quiswarniyoc camp by 2:00 PM, where a delightful lunch prepared by the cooking team is waiting for you.
+After lunch, the guide will take you to show you where you’ll be sleeping, granting you some well-deserved rest.
+The afternoon will be free of scheduled hikes, allowing you to take short walks and explore the expansive area of Quiswarniyoc, enjoying the impressive views of Salkantay mountain which towers directly in front of the campsite.
+Dinner will be served around 6:00 PM; after that, you will receive a briefing about Day 2 of the trek, which will take you to the trek’s highest point.

 SUMMARY FOR DAY 1: